blt/bughunt-rust/README.md

 project, we can avoid needing to fiddle with toolchains and longish build cycles.
-Downside is, the std data structures we're testing don't have any sanitizers turned on etc on account of the project is run against the usual Rust releases.
+Downside is, the std data structures we're testing don't have any sanitizers turned on etc on account of the project is run against the usual Rust release.

 ## Contributing

 Writing QuickCheck models can be slow work and contributions are _very_ welcome, either introducing new models into the project or extending existing ones.
-Once the project is a little more advanced donations of computing resources will also be welcome.
-Writing QuickCheck models can be slow but, boy, running them is no joke.
+We have an experimental [clusterfuzz](https://github.com/google/clusterfuzz) setup running and if you have credits to donate that would be most welcome.
+I intend to document project balances, money needs once they are clear.

 ### Would you take CI help?

 Yes!
-It'd be really nifty if this project could be run automatically against every nightly, for instance, and flag when issues are discovered.
+Right now we have a folder `ci/` which has the build scripts used in `.travis.yml`.
+We're producing test binaries and feeding them directly into the clusterfuzz setup the project has.
+Speaking of, I'll be adding configuration for that cluster to this repository in the coming days.

+Any improvements in the build pipeline, clusterfuzz configuration are most welcome.

 ### Would you take documentation help?